 Calculate the depreciation per cocktail

-The formula is simple: Cost per cocktail = (Purchase price bar equipment / Lifespan in cocktails)
+The formula is straightforward: Cost per cocktail = (Purchase price bar equipment / Lifespan in cocktails)

 You need to estimate how many cocktails you'll make with this equipment.
-A good shaker lasts 5 years with intensive use.
+A quality shaker lasts 5 years with intensive use.
 At 50 cocktails per week that's 13,000 cocktails over 5 years.

 Cocktail bar with 50 cocktails per week: